pierr3/ModeS/README.md

 # Mode S plugin

 This plugin was designed to simulate mode S correlation on EuroScope, for use on the VATSIM Network.
-Just load the plugin in EuroScope, and squawk 1000 will be assigned for capable aircraft above FL245.
+Just load the plugin in EuroScope, and squawk 1000 will be assigned for capable aircraft above FL245 without assigned sqauwk or with generic codes like 0000, 1200, 2000, 2200.
-Manual assignment is available for aircraft below FL245 and aircraft on ground.
+Manual assignment is available for all applicable aircraft and aircraft on ground.

 ## Available tag items